Madeira wine: Grape varieties

 Approximately 85% of Madeira is produced with the red grape, Negra Mole.
 The four major white grape varieties used for Madeira production are (from sweetest to driest) Malvasia, Bual, Verdelho, and Sercial.
 These varieties also lend their names to Madeira labelling, as discussed below.
-Occasionally one sees Terrantez, Bastardo and Moscatel varieties, although these are now increasingly rare on the island because of oidium and phylloxera.
+Occasionally one sees Terrantez, Bastardo and Moscatel varieties, although these are now rare on the island because of oidium and phylloxera.
+Since 2016, to encourage more growers to plant Terrantez, Madeira's fifth noble grape variety, the government Wine, Embroidery and Handicraft Institute of Madeira (IVBAM) has offered growers free viticultural advice and a €1.30 subsidy per kilogram of Terrantez fruit harvested.
+As of 2016, Terrantez production stood at 7500 kg.
 After the phylloxera epidemic, many wines were "mislabelled" as containing one of these noble grape varieties, which were reinterpreted as "wine styles" rather than true varietal names.
-Since the epidemic, Tinta Negra (or Negra Mole) and Complexa are the workhorse varieties on the island and are found in various concentrations in many blends and vintage wines.
+Regulations enacted in 1986 by the European Union introduced the rule that 85% of the grapes in the wine must be of the variety on the label; in 2015, Tinta Negra was elevated to a Recommended varietal and may now also be listed on the label, often alongside a style description such as "Medium-Rich".
+Thus, wines from before the late 19th century (pre-phylloxera) and after the late 20th century conform to this rule, whereas many "varietally labelled" Madeiras from most of the 20th century do not.
+Modern Madeiras which do not carry a varietal label are generally made from Tinta Negra, a varietal that, along with the less highly regarded Complexa, is the workhorse variety on the island since phylloxera and is found in various concentrations in many blends and vintage wines.
 Bastardo, Complexa, and Tinta Negra are red grape varieties.

-Grown exclusively on the neighboring island of Porto Santo, which is also permitted under the appellation law to provide grapes for Madeira wine, are the varietals Listrão (Palomino Fino) and Caracol.
-Listrão Madeira was formerly made by a few companies such as Blandy's and Artur de Barros e Sousa, the latter being the last old producer to utilize the varietal when they closed their doors in 2013, but Madeira Vintners founded in that year subsequently restarted production of, and released in 2020, a 5-year-old Listrão Reserve Madeira.
+Grown exclusively on the neighboring island of Porto Santo, which is also permitted under the appellation law to provide grapes for Madeira wine, are the varieties Listrão (Palomino Fino) and Caracol.
+Listrão Madeira was formerly made by a few companies such as Blandy's and Artur de Barros e Sousa, the latter being the last old producer to utilize the variety when they closed their doors in 2013, but Madeira Vintners founded in that year subsequently restarted production of, and released in 2020, a 5-year-old Listrão Reserve Madeira.
 Caracol, an obscure grape believed to be unique to Porto Santo and only used for the local production of dry table wine in the past, was turned into fortified Madeira for the first time by Madeira Vintners, becoming the first new grape in over a century to be used for high-quality single-varietal Madeira wine.
-The company's stocks are still aging as of 2023 and no wine is on the market yet.
+The company's stocks are still aging as of 2025 and no wine is on the market yet.

-Regulations enacted recently by the European Union have applied the rule that 85% of the grapes in the wine must be of the variety on the label.
-Thus, wines from before the late 19th century (pre-phylloxera) and after the late 20th century conform to this rule.
-Many "varietally labelled" Madeiras, from most of the 20th century, do not.
-Modern Madeiras which do not carry a varietal label are generally made from Negra Mole.